jistr/mobvious/README.md

     A good place for this code in Rails is an initializer – create `config/initializers/mobvious.rb` and use this config to begin with:

-        Mobvious.configure do
+        Mobvious.configure do |config|
-          strategies = [ Mobvious::Strategies::MobileESP.new ]
+          config.strategies = [ Mobvious::Strategies::MobileESP.new ]
         end

 4.  **Done!
 From now on, device type is detected for each request.**